The Unusual Broadband X-ray Spectral Variability of NGC 1313 X-1 seen with XMM$-$Newton, Chandra and NuSTAR: Discussion

-Given the presence of the two luminosity--temperature tracks, we also explore the possibility that there are actually two distinct thermal components that are always present and, in combination, dominate the $\sim$1--10\,keV band (such that the $\sim$0.3--40\,keV spectrum would actually be made up of four continuum components, instead of the three used in our previous modeling).
-In this scenario, the relative contribution of these two components changes from epoch to epoch, and in our 3-component models the \diskpbb\ component is forced to (and has sufficient flexibility to) primarily account for whichever of these two components dominates the $\sim$1--10\,keV band for any particular epoch, switching its apparent properties between the two as necessary.
-For brevity and simplicity, we focus on the magnetized accretor model and replace the \diskpbb\ component with two standard \diskbb\ accretion disc models, each of which has a normalisation linked across all the epochs considered.
+Given the presence of the two luminosity--temperature tracks, we also explore the possibility that there are actually two distinct thermal components (each producing one track) that are always present and, in combination, dominate the $\sim$1--10\,keV band (such that the $\sim$0.3--40\,keV spectrum would actually be made up of four continuum components, instead of the three used in our previous modelling).
+This might, for example, represent a scenario in which there is even further radial segregation of the accretion flow than included in our baseline models (see Section \ref{sec_rad} for further discussion).
+In this picture, these two thermal components exhibit different levels of long-term variability, such that their relative contribution changes from epoch to epoch, and in our 3-component models the \diskpbb\ component is forced to (and has sufficient flexibility to) primarily account for whichever of these two components dominates the $\sim$1--10\,keV band for any particular epoch, switching its apparent properties between the two as necessary.
+For brevity and simplicity, we focus on the magnetized accretor model and replace the \diskpbb\ component with two standard \diskbb\ accretion disc models, each of which has a normalisation linked across all the epochs considered (\ie we assume each new \diskbb\ component varies following $L \propto T^{4}$).
 As such, the full continuum model in this case consists of 3 \diskbb\ components and the \cutoffpl\ component associated with the accretion column.
 This actually provides a reasonable improvement to the fit obtained with the 3-component model, with \chisq/DoF = 12454/11567 (\ie $\Delta\chi^{2} = 118$ for 7 additional free parameters); the temperatures of the two new \diskbb\ components vary from $kT_{1} \sim 0.6-1.0$\,keV and from $kT_{2} \sim 1.9-2.5$\,keV, respectively.
 In this case, the ratio of the inner radii of the two new \diskbb\ components is $R_{\rm{in,1}}/R_{\rm{in,2}} = 6.4 \pm 0.6$, and the minimum possible inner radii (again assuming no colour correction and a face-on inclination) inferred are $R_{\rm{in,1}} \sim 75$\,km and $R_{\rm{in,2}} \sim 12$\,km.
 We stress that these radii should be taken with a large degree of caution, as the issues regarding extrapolation of the individual thermal models to low energies discussed above are even further exacerbated in this case; the values are primarily presented for completeness and reproducibility.